Thomas Farrell (sculptor): Career

+Farrell's first commission was a monument to Archbishop Daniel Murray in the Pro-Cathedral in the 1850s, winning against submissions from Hogan, Christopher Moore, and Joseph Robinson Kirk.
+He travelled to Italy to study with sculptors including Antonio Canova in preparation for this commission.

 One of the first works that made him prominent was the bas-relief representing the last charge at Waterloo, designed for the Wellington Monument in the Phoenix Park.
 His work was accepted after public competition.
 Another of his early works was his memorial to Captain John McNeil Boyd in St. Patrick's Cathedral.
 He entered the competition for the monument to Daniel O'Connell in 1864, but the commission was awarded to John Foley.

 His statue of William Smith O'Brien, the Young Ireland leader, formerly at the head of D'Olier Street, is now in O'Connell Street, as is another statue by him, that of Sir John Gray, the surgeon and politician who was instrumental in giving Dublin its water supply.
+He is acknowledged as the leading sculptor based in Ireland melding early neoclassicism with the taste for realism at the time.
+His brothers, John, Joseph and William often assisted him in his marble works.

-In 1893, Farrell was elected President of the Royal Hibernian Academy, and the following year he was knighted.
-He died at his residence, Redesdale House, in Stillorgan, County Dublin.
+In 1893, Farrell was elected President of the Royal Hibernian Academy, the first sculptor to hold that position, and having been a full member since 1860.
+He exhibited regularly until his death.
+He was knighted in May 1894.